Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 We also compare the proposed algorithm with the {\it Longest Queue First} (LQF) Algorithm, which serves the longest queue of the system.
 This algorithm doesn't require any learning, and has no hyperparameters.

+We again run each policy for $50$ times and median and we show the inter-quartile range for each policy.
 The results for fairness maximization for this queuing system are provided in Figure (\ref{fig:final_fig_alpha_latency}).
 We note that the overall objective decreases for all the policies.
 This is because the queue length is increasing and each packet has to wait for longer time on an average to be served till the queue becomes steady.
 At the end of the episode, the proposed policy gradient algorithm outperforms both the DQN and the LQF policy.
 We note that the during the start of the episode, LQF is more fair because the queues are almost empty, and serving the longest queue would decrease the latency of the longest queue.
 However, serving the longest queue is not optimal in the steady state.